 8. Tune up the furnace and fireplace inserts

-Beat the winter rush and have your furnace tuned-up in the fall.
+Beat the winter rush and have your furnace tuned-up in early fall.
 This should help ensure that your furnace stays running well through the cold season.

 You will also want to make sure your heating vents are open and not blocked.
 No sense in turning on the heat if it doesn’t have anywhere to go!